sjbutler/nominal/README.md

     the classpath. nominal was coded against ANTLR v4.4 See http://www.antlr.org/
     (ANTLRWorks 2 is a useful tool for working with ANTLR grammars)
+ 5. Apache Commons Lang3 - is available from https://commons.apache.org/

+All dependencies are available from maven central and specified in the POM.

 ## Caveat